YextSolutions/hitchhikers-code/Answers/adding-conditional-ctas.md

 ---
-name: Fix CTAs to Bottom of Card
+name: Add a Conditional CTA Based on Boolean
-description: How to ensure the CTAs appear at the bottom of the product-prominentimage card.
+description: Walkthrough of the card updates needed to add a conditional CTA.
-keywords: Product-ProminentImage, HBS, CSS
+keywords: Boolean, HBS, Accepting New Patients
 ---
 Hi Sarah,